Skip to main content

 Back to work

-The mill returned to normal operation in 1943, in the final years of the war.
-It was saved by the huge demand for flour, which made it possible to buy the first electric machines on Prussia and return to record-breaking capacity, close to the best years of the mill.
-The Grodzki Mill again became the leader of the region.
+The mill resumed normal operations only in 1943, in the final years of the war.
+It was saved by the enormous demand for flour, which enabled the purchase of the first electric motors in East Prussia and a return to record efficiency, comparable to the mill’s best years.
+Grodzki Mill once again became the leader in the region.

-The end of World War II did not bring an end to the problems.
+The end of World War II did not bring peace without problems.
 The retreating Soviet soldiers completely dismantled all the equipment that was in the mill.
-Everything that could be detached from the walls or the floor was taken away.
+Everything that could be taken, even items torn from walls or pulled from floors, was looted.

-For over 50 years, the mill building served as a warehouse for Polish Grain Plants.
-In 1994 a new chapter in its history began, another beginning of its turbulent history.
-Młynomag company carries out a thorough renovation and assembles a modern wheat milling line.
-In 1995 the production of wheat flour began, and five years later – also rye flour.
+For over 50 years, the mill building served as a warehouse for the Polish Grain Company.
+In 1994, a new chapter began in its history—another beginning in its turbulent story.
+The Młynomag company carried out careful renovations and installed a modern wheat milling line.
+In 1995, wheat flour production began, and five years later—rye flour as well.

-When you work in such a place, it’s easy to feel proud – but history is also a commitment.
-We remember that every morning, when we come to the mill.
-The Grodzki Mill has had moments of great success, but also great difficulties.
-We want the first ones to be as many as possible.
+When you work in a place like this, it’s easy to feel pride—but history is also a responsibility.
+We remember this every day when we arrive early in the morning at the mill.
+Grodzki Mill has seen moments of great success, but also great hardship.
+We strive to ensure that the moments of success are the most numerous.